-ERCOT shall review the TAC Report and, if necessary, update the Impact Analysis as soon as practicable.
-ERCOT shall issue the updated Impact Analysis, if applicable, to the ERCOT Board and post it on the ERCOT website.
-If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis to the ERCOT Board.
+(1) ERCOT shall review the TAC Report and, if necessary, update the Impact Analysis as soon as practicable.
+ERCOT shall distribute the updated Impact Analysis, if applicable, TAC and post it on the ERCOT website.
+If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis.